Lithuania flag Lithuania Beach Holidays

 What British travellers need to know

-You can travel without a visa for up to 90 days in any 180-day period for tourism, visiting, business, or short-term study.
+You can travel to Lithuania without a visa for up to 90 days in any 180-day period for tourism.

-At border control, you may need to show proof of accommodation, travel insurance, a return ticket, and that you have enough money for your stay.
+Be prepared to show proof of accommodation, travel insurance, a return ticket, and sufficient funds for your stay at border control.

-When entering the Schengen area, you may need to register your biometric details (fingerprints and a photo) at the border, which is free and may take extra time.
+The new EU Entry/Exit System (EES) means you may need to register your fingerprints and photo at the border, which can take extra time.

 Good to know: